ihunter2839/bim181/README.md

 # bim181
-Implementation of various bioinformatic algorithms
+Implementation of various bioinformatic algorithms from Bioinformatics Algorithms: An Active Learning Approach.